entangled/filters/lit/entangled-python.md

     result = {}
     for k, v in code_map.items():
-        if any("doctest" in c.classes for c in v): result[k] = Suite(
+        if any("doctest" in c.classes or "eval" in c.classes for c in v): result[k] = Suite(
                 code_blocks=[convert_code_block(c) for c in v],
                 language=get_language(v[0]))